 Old age and VTE

 Age is the main thrombosis and pulmonary embolism risk factor.
 Most patients with VTE are more than 65 years of age

-Pulmonary emboli in older people tend to be more severe than in the young.
+Pulmonary embolism in older people tend to be more severe than in the young.

 The same pulmonary embolism could display very few symptoms in a 30-year old, and be very serious in a patient of 80 years of age, who suffers from a heart or a lung condition.